ahmedxtb/msan622/homework1/README.md

 ![IMAGE](hw1-multiples.png)

 For the multiple scatters above, I reordered the small scatters so that the orders of genres are consistent with those in the bar chart.
+Now, it is clear that the genre on the top and left has the largest number of movies, and the genre on the bottom and right has the smallest number of movies.
+It is also consistent with the color gradients.

 ![IMAGE](hw1-multiline.png)

 For the multiple lines above, I created a new dataset which has three columns: price, time and index, and converted the original data to the new dataset using `rbind`.
 Then I transfered the type of time column to numeric and created the multiple lines grouped by the index.

+All titles, axis labels and axis texts in the four images are changed to "serif" family font.